Biome: The Rust-Based Linter and Formatter Replacing ESLint and Prettier

 Biome is the right choice for new projects and teams tired of ESLint/Prettier configuration complexity.
 It is written in Rust, runs about 100x faster than the JavaScript equivalents, and requires a single JSON config file.
 The tradeoff is that ESLint's plugin ecosystem does not carry over, which matters for teams using plugins like eslint-plugin-tailwindcss or highly customized rule sets.

-What Biome Is
+What Is Biome?

 Biome is a toolchain for web development written in Rust.
 It provides a linter and formatter in a single binary.
 The formatter is Prettier-compatible: it produces the same output as Prettier for most code, so switching from Prettier to Biome should not change your codebase's formatting style.